 The Company does not currently have any undisclosed proposed transactions approved by the Board of Directors.
-All existing transactions are fully disclosed in the Company's consolidated financial statements for the quarter ended September 30, 2020.
+All existing transactions are fully disclosed in the Company's unaudited condensed consolidated financial statements for the quarters ended March 31, 2021 and 2020.